Matfyz-Developer-Student-Club/matfyz-activity-sport-tracker/documentation/cheatsheets/build.dev.md

 EMAIL_PASS=
 ```

-3. Create a storage for environment variables intent to be placed in the Postgres container with following structure - name: env.prod.db
+3. Create a storage for environment variables intent to be placed in the Postgres container with following structure - name: .env.dev.db
 ```shell
 POSTGRES_USER=
 POSTGRES_PASSWORD=